Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 If your engine sounds louder under acceleration, you could have a blowing exhaust.

-When an exhaust blows, the gases escape somewhere before the tailpipe.
+When an exhaust blows, the gases flee somewhere before the final tailpipe.

 It’s possible to find where your exhaust is emitting, provided you do so carefully.